CarlFlo/knut/README.md

 ![Tests](https://github.com/CarlFlo/knut/actions/workflows/go.yml/badge.svg)

 Knut is a simple module for loading data from a file into a struct.
-The data in the file can be commented to provide clarity to the user when the field name is not enough or ambiguous.
+The data in the file can be commented on to provide clarity to the user when the field name is not enough or ambiguous.

 Test converage: **84.6%**

 ## Why
 Typically, JSON is used to load configuration files.
 However, JSON lacks support for comments, which I require in my projects to enhance clarity and provide a better user experience.

-Thus, I am creating this module as a personal exercise and to fulfill my own needs.
+Thus, I am creating this module as a personal exercise to fulfil my needs.

 ## Usage

-Comments and variables can be defined this way in a normal txt file.
+Comments and variables can be defined this way in a regular txt file.
 > Note: A comment and variable cannot share the same line.
 ```
 # This is a comment for the variable that is below it.